 All persons entering the facility will be required to complete a health assessment, including guardians and staff.
 Participants and caregivers/spectators will be screened for symptoms upon arrival, which will be recorded on the attendance sheet and kept on record for purposes of contact tracing.
 Physical distancing will be enforced during the screening and sign-in process.
 Caregivers/spectators will be required to provide their contact information during screening for the purposes of contact tracing.
 Staff will be keeping daily records of anyone (program participants, staff and essential visitors, for example) entering the program setting who stays for 15 minutes or longer to allow for contact tracing in the event of a confirmed COVID-19 case or outbreak.

 Masks are required to be worn at all times in the facility for those age 2 and up.
-The only exception to this is for participants engaging in physical activity such as fitness programs or swimming.
+The only exception to this is for participants engaging in physical activity such as fitness programs or sports.
 Participants engaging in physical activity programs may remove their mask once participating in their program while maintaining a distance of at least 2 metres from others, or a distance of at least 3 metres during yoga programs.
 These participants must wear a mask while travelling to and from their program, and while in other areas of the facility such as washrooms.
 Masks will not be provided for participants.

 Staff will be required to complete a daily health screening and will be wearing Personal Protective Equipment (PPE), as required.
 Physical distancing within program groups will be enforced, with the exception of staff interventions for behaviour management and issuing first aid.